 2.6 'ANS1030E The operating system refused a TSM request for memory allocation'

 This error can occur because the amount of memory (RAM) which the TSM scheduler uses can grow with time, until it may reach a point where there is insufficient free memory for scheduled backups to be able to run.
-To prevent this, it is recommended that TSM users stop and restart the TSM scheduler periodically on Windows, Mac, Linux and Solaris.
+To prevent this, it is recommended that TSM users stop and restart the TSM scheduler periodically.

 If your machine is rebooted regularly then restarting the scheduler is unlikely to be necessary, because the service is restarted every time you reboot.

 2.7 Backup simply stops - no ANS error or warning message

 It is possible, though very unusual, that your machine may run out of memory during a backup and then TSM will cut out.
 This is most likely to happen on a Mac which is holding a very large number of files (over a million) on one drive.
 If your backups on a Mac, both scheduled and manual, cut out without warning, please see backups fail to complete.

 2.8 'ANS4023E Error processing ...: file input/output error' or 'ANS4046E There is an error processing ... the object is corrupted and unreadable' or 'ANS4047E There is a read error on ....
 The file is skipped.'

 If TSM is having trouble reading certain files, then it could be because they are corrupted.
 If this is the case then you will see error messages in your dsmerror.log about certain files being unreadable by TSM.
 For example, they may take the form:

 ANS4023E Error processing '/var/log/test.log': file input/output error.

 ANS4046E There is an error processing '/var/log/test.log': the object is corrupted and unreadable.